Luke Air Force Base Information about Drones/Small Unmanned Aircraft Systems (UAS)

 sUAS/Drone Authorization within Luke Airspace

-All sUAS operators must be aware of any stipulations outlined in their approved waivers as well as any other events/airspace restrictions that would impact their flying operations (TFRs, public events, night-time operations etc.).
+All sUAS operators must be aware of any stipulations outlined in their approved authorizations as well as any other events/airspace restrictions that would impact their flying operations (TFRs, public events, night-time operations etc.).
 Failure to do so may result in criminal prosecution. sUAS/Drone operators are also strongly encouraged to register their aircraft with the FAA.

 Notice about Military Training Routes (MTRs)